 A total of 51 countries, including many members of the United Nations Economic Commission for Europe, or UNECE, signed onto the amended treaty, but not all ratified it.

-The amendment took effect with ratification by the European Union and 18 countries: Bulgaria, Canada, Croatia, Cyprus, Czechia, Finland, Germany, Latvia, Luxembourg, the Netherlands, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland, the United Kingdom and the United States.
+The amendment took effect with ratification by the European Union and 18 countries: Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Finland, Germany, Latvia, Luxembourg, the Netherlands, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 “The entry into force of the amended Gothenburg Protocol shows the continued commitments of the parties to pursue steady reductions in emissions,” said the treaty’s chair, Anna Engleryd, a senior policy advisor for the Swedish Environmental Protection Agency.